ooples/pine_script_docs/source/primer/First_steps.rst

 Welcome also to the very active community of Pine coders on TradingView.

-In this page, we present a step-by-step approach that you can follow to gradually become more familiar with indicators and strategies (also called *scripts*) written in the Pine programming language on `TradingView <https://www.tradingview.com/>`__:
+In this page, we present a step-by-step approach that you can follow to gradually become more familiar with indicators and strategies (also called *scripts*) written in the Pine programming language on `TradingView <https://www.tradingview.com/>`__.
+We will get you started on your journey to:

-1. How to **use** the tens of thousands of existing scripts.
+1. **Use** some of the tens of thousands of existing scripts on the platform.
-2. How to **read** the Pine code of existing scripts.
+2. **Read** the Pine code of existing scripts.
-3. How to learn to **write** Pine scripts.
+3. **Write** Pine scripts.

 If you are already familiar with the use of Pine scripts on TradingView and are now ready to learn how to write your own, then jump to the :ref:`<PageFirstIndicator_WritingScripts>` section of this page.

-If you are new to our platform, follow the steps below to begin using Pine scripts, then read their code before beginning your Pine-programming learning journey.
+If you are new to our platform, then please read on!